 Where to stay?

 The South of France is made up of countless idyllic places to visit, Cannes being just one of them.
-There are so many options on where to stay – some pricier than others so have a look around on Booking.com and Airbnb to fit your budget.
+There are so many options on where to stay – some pricier than others so have a browse around on Booking.com and Airbnb to fit your budget.

 That being said, you don’t necessarily need to stay in Cannes to have a great time.
 The first time I visited, I stayed in Nice.
-Nice is equally as beautiful with more of a relaxed vibe and focus on classy bars and restaurants.
+Nice is equally as beautiful with more of a relaxed vibe and a focus on classy bars and restaurants.
 Nice is only 20 minutes by train to Cannes.

 Cannes Film Festival?